top of page

 Publications

-Richard is the author of a series of best-selling guides, all published by Prentice Hall:
+Richard is the author of a series of best-selling guides, all published by Pearson:

 • How to Get Into the Top Colleges (with Krista Klein)